civicrm/civicrm-dev-docs/docs/documentation.md

 1. When you are happy with your edits, use git to commit and push your changes.
     Then submit a  pull request on GitHub.

+### Content standards for guides

+These content standards apply to all guides written in MkDocs.

+-   Keep it simple
+    -   Be concise.
+    -   When possible, avoid the use of: tables, deeply nested lists, and images.
+-   Page titles
+    -   *In navigation menu:* (as stored in `mkdocs.yml`) should be short enough to fit nicely in the menu, but should also long enough to stand on its own to a reasonable extent.
+The titles set here are used in the navigation menu *and* the page title that displays in the browser tab.
+        The guide will be more usable if the reader sees two tabs titled "Using Hooks" and "API Usage" instead of "Usage" and "Usage".
+    -   *In page content:* Insert one heading 1 at the top of each page.
+In the rest of the page, use headings of level 2 and greater.
+-   Navigation structure
+    -   Each page (except "Home") should be contained within one and only one folder.
+The folder serves as a "part" and the page serves as a "chapter" which is in keeping with the structure common to most text books and manuals.
+Do not make deeper levels of page hierarchy.
+-   Spelling -- use US English spelling (e.g. "Standardize" instead of "Standardise")

 [Markdown]: markdownrules.md